ianxm/tracker/README.markdown

 that example shows totals, but the `-count`, `-avg` and `-pct` options are available here also.

+### graphs

+tracker can generate graphs with the help of gnuplot.  by default tracker will pop up a graph using ImageMagick (if it is found) otherwise using gnuplot's native plotter.
+ImageMagick looks a bit nicer.

+the graph command works the same way as the log command.  the following command will produce a graph of average tv watching per week.

+    > tracker graph watchedtv -week -avg

+in addition to 'date grouping' and 'value type' options, the graph type can be set.  the default is a line graph, but tracker can produce bar and point graphs.  this command produces a graph of the same data, but as a bar graph.

+    > tracker graph watchedtv -week -avg -bar

+if an output filename is provided tracker will save the graph to that file instead of popping up a graph window.  tracker determines the image file type from the given filename.  the filename must end in '.png' or '.svg'.  the following command will create a graph image named 'out.png' in the current directory.

+    > tracker graph watchedtv -week -o out.png

 ### tags

 tracker lets you tag metrics.  are shortcuts that let you select